bISSKRAFT/experiment/README.md

 | autoawq         | 0.2.4       |
 | autoawq_kernels | 0.0.6       |

-The performance numbers are generated using a single Nvidia A40 GPU.
+The performance numbers are generated using a single Nvidia A40 GPU with 45GB memory.

 ### ✅ Installing environment
 ```python